wcDogg/Illustrator-CC-ScriptUI-for-Dummies/ESTK-ScriptUI-Sample-Scripts/README.md

 # Adobe ESTK ScriptUI Sample Scripts

 These are the sample scripts distributed with [Adobe ExtendScript Toolkit (ESTK)](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit).
-Included here becsue ScriptUI examples are hard to find and maybe you don't use ESTK.
+Included here because ScriptUI examples are hard to find and maybe you don't use ESTK.

 Note the zip file - it contains all the ESTK sample scripts listed here.